[LUM#21] Fred, age 7: “Why are we cutting down trees in the forest?”

 that can be used to build houses, make furniture, or

-harvested, and then more are planted.
+harvested, and new ones are planted.

 old and there are regeneration issues, the old trees are felled